xTechon/CV_prog1/Report.md

 ```
 \pagebreak
 ### Itterate over every pixel in Output image
-I could have itterated over every pixel from the source image, but it's easier to itterate over the output image.
-If I had itterated over the source image, I would have to determine if the transformed pixel from source to output is within bounds of the output image.
-Furthermore, if the transform is a skew, magnify, scale, or rotate, you would be left with gaps in the output image.
-To fill in the gaps, you would have to itterate over the output image to interpolate the pixels.
-If I have to go back and itterate over the output image to interpolate, there is little reason to itterate over the source image.
+We could itterate over every pixel from the source image, but it's easier to itterate over the output image.
+If we itterate over the source image, we will need to determine if the transformed pixel from source to output is within bounds of the output image dimensions.
+Furthermore, if the transform is a skew, magnify, or rotate, we would be left with gaps in the output image.
+To fill in the gaps, we would need to itterate over the output image to interpolate the pixels.
+If we have to go back and itterate over the output image to interpolate, there is little reason to itterate over the source image.
 This would explain why many image processing APIs (such as [OpenCV](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga0203d9ee5fcd28d40dbc4a1ea4451983) and [Scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.affine_transform.html)) will ask for or convert to, the inverse of the transform matrix.

 ```python
     # itterate rows